- This guidance is for England

 - any subsequent livestock deaths must be notified to a veterinary officer immediately

-The local authority must arrange and pay for the incineration of infected or suspected diseased carcases at the infected premises.
+The local authority may, in liaison with APHA, arrange for the disposal of infected or suspected diseased carcases.

 The occupier of the premises will normally be required to finally cleanse and disinfect the premises as specified by a veterinary inspector.
 Only then will a notice lifting the restrictions be issued.